Metrics based on sentiment that give you a deeper understanding of customer feedback.

 How does it work?

 Trending Keywords are also interactive.
-Click any keyword and you're brought to the Ratings & Reviews tab to see a complete list of the reviews with that keyword.
-Click on “View All Keywords” to be taken to the Keywords Report page to view additional information on your keywords.
+Click any keyword and you're brought to the Reviews tab to see a complete list of the reviews with that keyword.
+Click on the “View All Keywords" section on the dashboard to be taken to the Keywords Report page to view additional information on your keywords.